ait-energy/qgis-edge-bundling/README.md

 Implementation of force-directed edge bundling for the QGIS Processing toolbox as described in

 Graser, A., Schmidt, J., Roth, F., & Brändle, N. (accepted) Untangling Origin-Destination Flows in Geographic Information Systems.
-Submitted to the Information Visualization - Special Issue on Visual Movement Analytics.
+Information Visualization - Special Issue on Visual Movement Analytics.

 ## Examples